 Although I was a bit reluctant to give up the wonderfulness of the early mother/child intensity, of being the most important person in my son’s world, fortunately, he had no such problems.
 “Mom,” he said to me when he was around 9, “you and I are the two most different people in the universe.”
 Wow, I thought.
 He’s definitely trying to tell me that he feels able to be independent.
 And I need to respect and appreciate that.

 The teen years were pretty difficult, as they often can be.
 The push-pull of his struggle for independence taxed my patience at times.
 At one point a few weeks before he left for college, he said to me, “You have no idea how much I’m looking forward to being away from home.”
 But actually, I did.
 By that point I had started to feel exactly the same way.
 The teen years had done their job, and we were separating.
 So what would be next?

 I assumed that once my son’s growing-up years were over, I would no longer feel like a mother.
 My relationship with my own mother was not great when I was an adult, and I was very worried that my son and I would repeat that.
 But I was wrong.

 It turned out that we both wanted to stay connected, and so after a while, we figured out how to relate to one another as two adults.
 We get along well now, and have good times together.
 What is different is that now our relationship is a mutual one.
 We care about and help each other.

-And now I spend Mother’s Day with someone who is not only my son, but who is a funny, interesting, and thoughtful person.
-And although my role has changed, I’m still his mother and we still have a very special connection.
+Although my role has changed, I’m still his mother and he is still my son, and we still have a very special connection.
 And I know now that we always will.